HaGu6aToP/GB2/README.md

 # GB2

-This library implements the Buchberg algorithm, the improved Buchberger algorithm, and F4 for ideals over finite fields $p < 2^{64}$.
+This library implements the Buchberg algorithm, the improved Buchberger algorithm and F4 for ideals over finite fields $p < 2^{64}$.
 This code depends on FLINT, GLib and GBLA.

 - FLINT is a C library for doing number theory, freely available under the GNU Lesser General Public License version 3 or later.
 - GBLA is an open source (GPLv2) C library for linear algebra specialized for eliminating matrices generated during Gröbner basis computations in algorithms like F4 or F5.